RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Reaper's download is small and compact, but a lot of the great functionality available in Reaper (for advanced users) comes from various scripts which must be downloaded separately.

 [SWS](http://www.sws-extension.org) and [ReaPack](https://reapack.com) are the bare minimum to get started for intermediate to advanced users.

+## Reaper Re-Record

+Reaper doesn't have native re-record capability to my knowledge.
+You can create a 'keyboard macro' or script to do this, but it's somewhat complex to create one that works in all situations similar to how Logic works.

 ## Reaper VCA